 ANSWER COMMENTS – I can not express this enough!
 If you are lucky enough to have someone that is so moved by your video to post a comment – good or bad – then take the time to reply to them.
 This could be your chance to win a fan for life or learn about something you need to improve.

-Thanks to Alan Spicer for writing this and giving you guys the lowdown on how to set up a successful YouTube channel!
+Thanks to Alan Spicer for writing this and giving you guys the lowdown on YouTube tips, featuring info on YouTube music videos and how to set up a successful YouTube channel!

-Enjoyed reading this article?
+Enjoyed reading this article about YouTube tips?
 See our blog for more ways we can help!

 If you want to collaborate, whether that’s music collaboration or making a YouTube collaboration video, check out our community of thousands.
 Sign up today and get a free 14-day trial, with full access to everything Music Gateway has to offer.
 That includes almost daily projects, getting your music in film and TV, Promotion, and more!